 - the acrylic base itself can fracture

-World’s Best Fixed Dental Implant Supported Full Arch Prosthesis
+World’s Best Fixed Dental Implant Supported Full Arch | All On 6 Dental Implants

 Fixed Implant Supported Full Arch Prosthesis – What Kind is the Best?